timmo001/system-bridge-website/src/content/docs/api/media-file-data.md

 Base is the base directory to search from.
 Path is the relative path to the file from the base.

-The avaliable base directories are:
+The available base directories are:

 - documents
 - downloads